JapanCodeman/letsgovocab-frontend/README.md

 Known Issues

   As mentioned, this app is a work in progress.
 While it should meet the requirements for Bottega's Full Stack course as a final project, there are plans to develop this app further.
 As such, there may be lines of commented code that were purposefully left in for future development.
+These can be disregarded for now.

+  Additionally, there is an issue with media queries and Chrome.
+Chrome sometimes does not render the proper media query when in "iPad Air" mode (this is the iPad model used by students).
+Upon loading on test iPads, however, the media queries function properly.